Florida vs. Missouri NCAA Football Odds, Plays and Insights | November 20, 2021

 - Missouri's games this season have hit the over on seven of 10 set point totals (70%).

-- Missouri is 1-6 against the spread and 5-2 overall in games when it scores more than 27.4 points.
+- When Missouri puts up more than 27.4 points, it is 1-6 against the spread and 5-2 overall.

 - The Tigers have turned the ball over one more time (11 total) than the Gators have forced a turnover (10) this season.